If you've been arrested in Texas, then one of the first things you

 The Law Office of Jason Luong, PLLC, Attorney Luong is a former award-winning prosecutor who now uses his

-the state's case against his clients is effectively countered and
+He ensures that the state's case against his clients is effectively

 Get a proven Houston criminal defense attorney on your side today.